 Longue Vue House and GardensNew Orleans

 A National Historic Landmark in New Orleans, Louisiana.
-Longue Vue features Classical Revival style buildings and landscaped gardens, a magnificent collection of European and American decorative and fine arts pieces, museum exhibits, entertaining tours, educational programs, and a delightful museum shop.
+Longue Vue features Classical Revival style buildings and landscaped gardens, a magnificent collection of European and American decorative and fine arts pieces, museum exhibits, entertaining tours, and educational programs.

 The CabildoNew Orleans